djamespeabody/social-identity-lab-website/content/post/peabody_et_al_SPSP2020.md

 ---
 title: Relationships between Extreme Ideology, Integrated Threat, and Outgroup Evaluations
 authors: [James Peabody, Jeff Beaulieu, Amber M. Gaffney]
-summary: This presentation featured an exploratory analysis examining political partisans' intergroup evaluations in relation to integrated threat and ideological extremity.
+summary: This is a summary of our poster presentation at SPSP 2020.
 ---

 <p><i>This blog post features the content of our poster presentation for the 2020 SPSP convention in New Orleans, Lousiana.
 It is formated to be read more easily on your computer or smartphone.</i></p>